 About me

-People often describe me as warm, thoughtful, and questioning.
-I’m deeply curious, and I tend to look at things from different angles, noticing patterns and connections as they emerge.
+People describe me as warm, thoughtful, and questioning.
+I’m curious, and I tend to look at things from different angles, noticing patterns and connections as they emerge.
 I’m interested in how we come to understand ourselves, especially when the usual frameworks don’t quite fit, and in creating therapeutic relationships that feel human, respectful, and grounded.

 My background